“That’s not such a problem. I rather like killing undead things.”

 “Nightshade.
 Not to be confused with the rank-smelling plant of the same name, the Nightshade used in the mystic arts is an extremely rare mushroom that is only found in the deepest, most remote forests.”

-• Where does the bearskin in Lord British’s Castle come from?
-Did you ever see a polar bear in Britannia?
+Where does the bearskin in Lord British’s Castle come from?
+Did you

 Perhaps a polar bear from the northern lands of Serpent Isle was taken to Britannia during the teleport storms (and quickly used by Lord British to decorate his bedroom).
 Unfortunately, the developers don’t mention it with a single word.